BedCrabDev/StomEdit/README.md

 stomEdit.commandsEnable();
 ```

 StomEdit is not available as an extension.
-Insert the code above after `MinestomServer.init();` and before starting the server.

 ## Commands